-The Rodarte Bride Has the Longest Sky Blue Train, and a Matching Veil to Go With It
+The Rodarte Bride Has a 20-Foot Sky-Blue Train, and a Matching Veil to Go With It

-Kate and Laura Mulleavy introduced Rodarte‘s Fall 2020 collection to showgoers at St. Bartholomew’s church in New York City amongst white flowers and candlelight, setting the label’s signature tone.
-Guests were hushed before the first model, Bella Hadid, clacked her brooch adorned heels along the tiled floors, creating an echo.
+Kate and Laura Mulleavy introduced Rodarte‘s Fall 2020 collection to showgoers at St. Bartholomew’s church in New York City among white flowers and candlelight, setting the tone with the label’s signature ambience.
+Guests were hushed before the first model, Bella Hadid, clacked her brooch-adorned heels along the tiled floors, creating an echo.
 And as if to set the storyline in stone, the next few looks carried out the exact same aesthetic: a glamorous ’50s vibe.
-Modest pleated dresses with poufed shoulders and cinched waists came in polka-dot print or plaid, a print we’re seeing plenty of for Fall.
+Modest pleated dresses with poufed shoulders and cinched waists came in polka-dot or plaid, a print we’re seeing plenty of for Fall.
 Shortened veils sat atop many of the models’ heads, like fascinators.
-(Later we would find these veils were foreshadowing the most glamorous Rodarte bride we could ever imagine.)
+(Later we would find these veils were only foreshadowing what was to come: the most glamorous Rodarte bride we could ever imagine.)

-Of course, the look everyone will be talking about is the vintage inspired bridal number, a satin dress somewhere in between champagne and ivory with a baby blue print and floor-sweeping train that went on for 20 feet — or to be more literal, one very long, magical moment.
-The grand finale happened when the models took one final walk around the church and then took their places alongside the bride, each of them representing femininity and beauty in her own unique way.
+Of course, the look everyone will be talking about is the vintage-inspired bridal gown, a satin number somewhere in between Champagne and ivory with a baby-blue print and a floor-sweeping, 20-foot train that went on and on for one very long, magical moment.
+For the grand finale, the models took one final walk around the church and then took their places alongside the Rodarte bride, each one of them presenting a unique idea of femininity and beauty.
+But really, is it possible to pick a favorite?